bitterjug/elm-wpc/readme.markdown

   might lay the groundwork for reverse infinite scroll) or after we have rendered the new page, when things are in their correct final positions.

 - So what if we knew the width of the containing div, and of the cards?
 Cards could have fixed width, and probably should.
 And we can get the size of the div using DOM library in a task.
 Kick off a task when we start the program (do we need to have rendered a frame yet?) and have a subscription for window resize events and check it again.
 As we have to reflow anyway.
 Then we know how the cards stack in the grid and we should be able to calculate the position that the top of a given expanded card *should* be.

+- Turns out to be harder than I expected to get the size of the containing div.
+The DOM module only works inside an event handler and uses the event object to start decoding the values of the DOM.
+But I cannot find a suitable event.
+And without the event object parameter, there's nothing to talk to.
+   `elm-lang/dom` doesn't give tasks for getting values which would be super helpful.
+You could give it an element id and a decoder and it would return a value off the dom element. *sigh*.

+- So instead I have the size of the window in pixels.
+It's going to take some work to calculate the size of the main column from this because the MDL grid system calculates proportional columns and I'm going to have to do the same calculation.

+   There are:

+   - `div.mdl-grid` with 8px border which looks to be fixed

+   - `mdl-cell`: has another 8px border
+   `mdl-cell--10-col-desktop`
+   `mdl-cell--1-offset-desktop`  says width is 83.33333333% - 16px

+   e.g. for browser width 1000 its inner width is 796.5

 - [ ] Clicking on an open card should maybe close it -- return to the list view?